build-on-aws/content/posts/what-is-sagemaker/index.md

 ## What is Amazon Sagemaker?

-Amazon SageMaker is a fully managed machine learning service that makes it easy for developers to build, train and deploy scalable machine learning models quickly in the cloud.
-This is because it removes most of the difficulties associated with turning raw data into finished machine learning models and ready for production.
-SageMaker also gives developers the opportunity to skip the manual process of setting up servers and clusters to train models.
-Instead, you can provide training data, choose an algorithm, and let SageMaker handle the rest on a fully managed infrastructure.
-In addition to that you can deploy your models with a single click to perform predictions in real-time.
-SageMaker reduces the complexity of developing impactful machine learning models by providing end-to-end capabilities of machine learning workflow.
-Companies are using SageMaker to solve challenging problems in areas like forecasting, personalized product recommendations, and fraud detection.
+Amazon SageMaker is a cloud-based machine learning service that aims to make building, training, and deploying machine learning models more accessible.
+With SageMaker, developers can upload training data, select a machine learning algorithm, and have models train automatically on managed infrastructure.
+This removes the need for manually setting up servers and clusters.
+Once a model is trained, developers can deploy it with one click to start making real-time predictions.

+SageMaker provides end-to-end capabilities for a typical machine learning workflow.
+This includes data preparation, feature engineering, model training, deployment, and monitoring.
+By handling much of the underlying infrastructure, SageMaker simplifies the process of developing machine learning models.

+Companies are using SageMaker for various machine learning applications such as forecasting, recommendation engines, and fraud detection.
+The service continues to evolve by adding new algorithms, instance types, and integrations.
+Overall, SageMaker aims to reduce the complexity faced by developers when building impactful machine learning models.

 ## Key Capabilities and features of Amazon Sagemaker